-- Major: 42-43 credit hours

-- Minor: 24 credit hours
+■ Major: 42-43 credit hours ■ Minor: 24 credit hours

-- Major/Minor GPA required for graduation: 2.25

-- Capstone: Senior Project (THE 490) - Practicum: Theatre Practicum (THE 215).
+■ Capstone: Senior Project (THE 490)

+Practicum: Theatre Practicum (THE 215).
 All students pursuing the major or minor must enroll in THE 215 each semester.
 The course may be taken for zero or one credit in any given semester.

-Mission: The mission of the McKendree University Theatre Department is to develop engaged student artists who understand the importance of collaboration, problem-solving, and risk-taking.
+Mission: The mission of the McKendree University theatre faculty is to develop engaged student artists who understand the importance of collaboration, problemsolving, and risk-taking.
 Through a combination of classroom-based and hands-on work, students develop their knowledge, skills, and unique creative viewpoint.